-Paula says - "These buffalo are based on Lakota ceremonial dance sticks.
+Paula says - "These bison are based on Lakota ceremonial dance sticks.
 Hand made of poplar wood, considered the best wood for carving these long items.
 Hand painted with the same design on both sides by Lakota artist Alan Monroe.
 Ideal for hanging on a wall or door.
 Certificate of Authenticity available upon request."

 Each buffalo has the same design on both sides.